 Prostitution and solicitation are third-degree misdemeanors in Ohio so you could be sentenced up to 60 days in jail, a $500 fine, or both.
-However, the offenses can be elevated to felony charges for repeat offenders and anyone who has tested positive for HIV/AIDS.
+However, offenses can be elevated to felonies for repeat offenders and anyone positive for HIV/AIDS.

-In addition, when prostitution, solicitation, or other illegal conduct involves a child, you may be charged with a felony.
+When prostitution, solicitation, or other illegal conduct involves a child, you may be charged with a felony.
 The degree depends on the child’s age and other specific circumstances, but your punishment may include five or more years imprisonment and fines reaching $10,000 or more.

-Your situation may seem grim if you’ve been arrested for prostitution or solicitation through use of Skip the Games.com or any other scenario.
+Your situation may seem grim if you’ve been arrested for prostitution or solicitation related to using websites like Skip the Games.com or any other scenario.
 However, it’s always important to remember that an arrest is not a conviction, and prosecutors have a difficult burden of proof in court.

 Please contact Luftman, Heck & Associates LLP to schedule a no-cost case assessment to discuss your defense options.
 You can reach LHA by calling (614) 304-3403 or visiting us online.
 We’re happy to offer helpful advice and explain the relevant legal concepts once we review your situation.